 - If the client is divorced or widowed, there are filing steps for them to take depending upon timing and circumstances.

 - If the client had investment income for the prior year, there are reporting issues that you will want to be sure your client addressed in connection with this income.

-- If the client was covered by a qualified plan during the prior tax year there may be some reporting issues to consider, especially if they took any distributions from these plans.
-For clients who have reached their RBD, did they take the full amount of their required minimum distribution from their retirement plans?
-Did they do a rollover from a retirement to an IRA?
+- If the client owned tax-advantaged accounts during the prior tax year there may be some reporting issues to consider, especially if they took any distributions from these accounts.
+For clients who have reached their RBD, did they take the full amount of their RM from their retirement plans?
+Did they do a rollover to an IRA?
 Were any distributions taken from an after-tax IRA account?

 - Check to see if the client had a high level of medical expenses or if there are state-specific issues to be considered.

 This is a comprehensive checklist of the types of issues that advisors should be discussing with their clients who are retired when reviewing their tax returns from the prior year.